Big Island Talk Story by Jan Wizinowich

 Picture

 The crew are making final preparations, all locked together by their strong desire and the knowledge that the waʽa demands the blending of hearts, hands and minds.
 Even before the waʽa is in the water, the crew is tightening their inner control, every move a conscious one.
 Like aikido masters, they are firmly grounded yet always aware of the potential energies surrounding them.
-The constantly swirling, gusting punch of the winds remind them that the only control they have is their own center of gravity, so that they can work amidst the possible chaos that awaits them, and maintain the balance of survival.
+The constantly swirling, gusting punch of the winds reminds them that the only control they have is their own center of gravity, so that they can work amidst the possible chaos that awaits them, and maintain the balance of survival.

 Picture